AppEsteem/Samples/native/nativesample.md

 7. You can also check examples on how to use SRCL in your application.
 8. Build application after finishing all the steps above.
+9. Now run the application and we should be able to see the notications/Telemetry sent from SRCL client.